DimitriPalmer22/Relapse-Code-Documentation/_temp/04-06 Speedrun Mode Feedback.md

 - One thing we noticed was that (we think) at 0:50 there was a platform that was angled upward.
 So, when you slid while landing on the platform, the player's momentum died more than we wanted it to.
 	- Try not to have platforms angled upward on sections where you are trying to preserve the player's momentum.

 - Sliding under the beams felt repetitive.
-It was the same slide every time.
+It felt like the same slide every time.
 	- To break up the repetitive feeling, incorporate the sliding with other mechanics.
 	- idk a wall-run or something going into the slide could feel cool.
 Wall-run -> slide -> wall-run again